The weighted ambient metric for manifolds with density: Background

 \section{Background}

-We first recall the definition of a manifold with density~\cites{Case2014sd}, and then discuss some weighted invariants. \begin{definition} A \emph{manifold with density} is a tuple $\man$, consisting of a Riemannian manifold $(M^n,g)$, a smooth measure $e^{-\phi}\mathrm{dvol}_g$ determined by the function $\phi\in C^\infty(M)$ and the Riemannian volume element $\mathrm{dvol}_g$, and a parameter $\lambda\in\mathbb{R}$. \end{definition} The \emph{weighted Bianchi identity} for $\man$ is
+In this section, we recall the definition of a manifold with density~\cites{Case2014sd}, and then discuss some weighted invariants. \begin{definition} A \emph{manifold with density} is a tuple $\man$, consisting of a Riemannian manifold $(M^n,g)$, a smooth measure $e^{-\phi}\mathrm{dvol}_g$ determined by the function $\phi\in C^\infty(M)$ and the Riemannian volume element $\mathrm{dvol}_g$, and a parameter $\lambda\in\mathbb{R}$.
+The tuple $(g,\phi)$ is referred to as a \emph{metric measure structure} on the manifold with density. \end{definition} The \emph{weighted Bianchi identity} for $\man$ is

 The \emph{weighted Bach tensor} $B_{\phi}$ is defined as~\cite[Equation (1.1)]{Case2016v}

 where